MayTransplant seedlings outdoors — harden off first

-Will a Robot Mower Work on a Hilly Yard?
+Will a Robot Mower Work on a Hilly Yard in 2026?

 Which robot lawn mowers handle slopes and hills.
 Slope grade limits for front-wheel drive vs AWD models, with specific recommendations by yard grade.